Martin County, Kentucky

 Martin County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 11,287.
 Its county seat is Inez.
 The county was founded in 1870 and is named for Congressman John Preston Martin.
-Warfield, Kentucky, is the only non-dry city in the county.

 History

 Martin County was formed in 1870, and named for congressman John Preston Martin.
 The county seat was initially located in Warfield, but was moved to Inez due to its more central location in the county.

 The county has long been reliant on the coal industry.
-In 1964, President Lyndon Johnson visited Inez, where he announced the launch of the War on Poverty.
+In 1964, President Lyndon Johnson visited Inez, where he announced the launch of the war on poverty.